ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

-                                      Use this option for bootstrapping instances, such as with Centralised Config -p, --port port                     Override the default port selection -n, --nosave                        Do not save a local copy of any downloads -T, --tls                           Initialise TLS subsystem if required.
-                                      Use options below to import existing certificate bundles -C, --signing-bundle PEM            Signing certificate bundle file, in PEM format.
+                                      Use this option for bootstrapping instances, such as with Centralised Config -p, --port port                     Override the default port selection -n, --nosave                        Do not save a local copy of any downloads --insecure                      Do not initialise TLS subsystem -C, --signing-bundle PEM            Signing certificate bundle file, in PEM format.
                                       Use a dash (`-`) to be prompted for PEM from console -c, --instance-bundle PEM           Instance certificate bundle file, in PEM format.